BBVA/patton/README.rst

 Any collaboration is welcome!

 There're many tasks to do.
 You can check the `Issues <https://github.com/bbva/patton/issues/>`_ and send us a Pull Request.

-Also you can read the `TODO <https://github.com/bbva/patton/blob/master/TODO.md>`_ file.

 License
 =======